bh247484/word-game/README.md

 Under construction.
 Now that the core mechanics are implemented I plan to create a db table (and attendant api) to store high scores (arcade style) as well as word score frequency.
 With enough data I can determine which words are uncommonly scored and awards those words additional points and also notify the user if they've scored a word that has never been scored before.

-The dockerized rails app backend is already configured to use the dockerized Postgres db and authorized to accept cors requests from the React app.
+The dockerized rails app backend is already configured to use a dockerized Postgres db and authorized to accept cors requests from the React app.
 Models and controllers/api routes are next.